 Agents can obtain a Citizen Complaint Form for the aggrieved or injured party and assist with its completion.
 A citizen complaint can be filed at any police district, bureau, or division.
 All complaint reports are confidential.

 Filing your complaint - You may file your complaint by going to a district station or calling the department and asking for a supervisor to meet with you.
-You may also call the Professional Performance Division at (414) 935-7942.
+You may also call the Internal Affairs Division at (414) 935-7942.
 Complaints can also be filed with the Milwaukee Fire and Police Commission.

 When you file your complaint, please provide the following information to the supervisory officer (or investigator) writing your complaint or on the complaint form you are filing yourself:

 What must be filed – In most cases, when a complaint is filed, a narrative of the complaint will be written by a supervisory officer on the Citizen Complaint Form.
-The citizen or agent will sign the Citizen Complaint Form and a copy will be provided.
+The citizen or agent will sign the Citizen Complaint Form, the form will be notarized, and a copy will be provided.
 However, if more convenient for the citizen, the Citizen Complaint Form can be completed at a later time, and returned to the Milwaukee Police Department.
 If the Citizen Complaint Form is returned by mail, it should be sent to the following address: